DrSaaS/projectjenkins11/documentation13.md

 mv geerlingguy.mysql/ mysql
 ```

-Read README.md file, and edit roles configuration to use correct credentials for MySQL required for the tooling website.

-Now it is time to upload the changes to GitHub:
+I commited and pushed the changes to GitHub:
 ```
 git add .
 git commit -m "Commit new role files into GitHub"